beenycool/beenycool.github.io/backend/README.md

 5. **Port Binding**: Make sure the app binds to `0.0.0.0` (all interfaces) and the port specified by Render's `PORT` environment variable.

 6. **Fallback Database**: If PostgreSQL is not available, the app will use an in-memory SQLite database to allow the service to start.

+7. **Simplified Deployment**: For the most reliable deployment on Render, use the `render-start.js` script which provides a simplified server that's guaranteed to bind to the correct port.

 ## Troubleshooting